- ABOUT US

 - OUR CAMPAIGN

 - CONTACT US

 UWRC Historical Overview

 United Way of Racine County has been helping local families since 1922, when a group of Racine business leaders, headed by H.F Johnson of S.C.
 Johnson and Son, Inc., gathered to discuss the idea of consolidating all charitable drives in Racine.
-The Racine Community Welfare Union was born, with the first combined drive raising $75,000.
+The Racine Community Welfare Fund was born, with the first combined drive raising $75,000.
 Those funds were distributed to The Central Association (now Family Service), Boy Scouts, YMCA, YWCA, American Red Cross, Salvation Army and the Junior League.
-We still fund most of these organizations.
+We still fund most of these organizations today.

 Over the years, our United Way grew and changed.
 In the 30s and 40s, United Way was known as the Community Chest and dealt with the Great Depression and war.
 By the mid-1950s, donations steadily rose above $400,000.
 In 1963, the Community Chest and Community Service Council merged into Racine United Community Services—$813,000 was raised that year.
 In 1970, Racine United Community Services joined the national United Way affiliation and became Racine Area United Way, Inc. In 1980, more than $2 million was raised despite unemployment at 12 percent and inflation at nine percent.
 In 1987, the very first Victory Celebration was held at the new Festival Hall.

 In the nineties, United Way became more focused on community building and collaboration, starting with the first needs assessment in partnership with the City and the County.
 Assessment data helped in setting priorities for funding.
 The funding process changed from a focus on the agency to a focus on the program.
 In 1997, the year of the organization’s 75th anniversary, the first campaign over $4 million dollars was raised.